Career Switcher Program

 Information for Compliance with the Implementation of Regulatory Requirements Related to Gainful Employment Programs - As of July 1, 2011

 Click here for information about our Career Switcher Alternative Route to Licensure Non-Degree Certificate Program

 Career Switcher Program Highlights

 Length: 24 graduate-level credits.
 Complete coursework (Level I) and first year of teaching (Level II) in as little as 16 months.

 Level I Format — All courses may be taken entirely online.
-Some courses are also available in a face-to-face format on our campus in Virginia Beach.
+Some courses may also be available in a hybrid format on our campus in Virginia Beach.
 All students will participate in 25 hours of practicum experience in a Virginia classroom.
 Additionally, at least one in-person seminar will be held on campus each semester as required by the VDOE (full details will be provided by the program advisor).